 Spanning 500 years of colonial destruction, Nosferasta tells the story of Oba, a Rastafarian vampire, and Christopher Columbus, Oba’s original biter, as they spread the colonial infection throughout the “new world.”
 Formally a vampire film and series of installations, the stylistically impressionistic Nosferasta examines the guilt of being complicit in imperial conquest, while also acknowledging the difficulty of unlearning centuries of vampiric conditioning.
 At its core Nosferasta asks, how can you decolonize what’s in your blood?

 Adam Khalil, a member of the Ojibway tribe, is a filmmaker and artist from Sault Ste.
 Marie, Michigan, whose practice attempts to subvert traditional forms of ethnography through humor, relation, and transgression.
 Khalil is a core contributor to New Red Order and a co-founder of COUSINS Collective.
 Khalil’s work has been exhibited at the Museum of Modern Art, Sundance Film Festival, Walker Arts Center, Lincoln Center, Tate Modern, HKW, Museum of Contemporary Art Detroit, Toronto Biennial 2019 and Whitney Biennial 2019, among other institutions.
 Upcoming exhibitions will be held at Gasworks in London, Spike Island in Bristol, and Artists Space in NYC.
-Khalil is the recipient of various fellowships and grants, including but not limited to Sundance Art of Nonfiction, Jerome Artist Fellowship, Cinereach and the Gates Millennium Scholarship.
+Khalil is the recipient of various fellowships and grants, including but not limited to a 2021 Creative Capital Award, Sundance Art of Nonfiction, Jerome Artist Fellowship, Cinereach and the Gates Millennium Scholarship.